dell-esg/openshift-bare-metal/deployment/UPI.md

 For option 1, specify the directory to which to download the files:

-provide complete path of directory to download OCP 4.12 software bits; default is /home/ansible/files.
+Provide complete path of directory to download OCP 4.12 software bits; default is /home/ansible/files.

 Option 1 downloads OpenShift Container Platform 4.12 software from Red Hat into a directory for which user ansible has permissions.
 This guide assumes that the directory is specified as /home/ansible/files.